wmjordan/Codist/README.md

   The advanced syntax highlight function highlights every aspect of C# language elements with diverse styles, including using various font families and text styles, enlarging or shrinking font sizes, changing foreground or background colors and transparency.

-  From version 5.6 on, it is possible to change syntax highlight styles in any languages, such as Visual BASIC, F#, SASS, and so on, even if they are not recognized by Codist.
+  You can change syntax highlight styles in any languages, such as Visual BASIC, F#, SASS, and so on, even if they are not recognized by Codist.

   The following screenshots of the `TestPage.cs` file in the source code project demonstrates possible syntax highlight effects in the Light theme.